Births, deaths, anniversaries, celebrations and other reasons to celebrate.

 - Allan J. Pinkerton, who founded the Pinkerton Detective Agency, born in Glasgow, Scotland in 1819.

 - Peter Corris, Australian academic, historian, journalist and a novelist of historical and crime fiction, often referred to as “the Godfather of contemporary Australian crime-writing,” passed away on this day in 2018, at his home in Sydney, Australia..”
 His long-running series about Sydney private eye Cliff Hardy is one of the truly great series to come out of the 1980s.

-- According to legend, Lee Child starts writing his Jack Reacher novel today, to mark the day he went out, suddenly unemployed, and bought a notepad to write the first Jack Reacher novel, which became The Killing Floor.
+- According to legend, Lee Child starts writing his new Jack Reacher novel today, to mark the anniversary of the day he went out, suddenly unemployed, and bought a notepad to write the first Jack Reacher novel, which became The Killing Floor.

 - Lee Child, the creator of Tarzan-in-a-T-shirt Jack Reacher, born on this day in 1954 in Coventry, England and raised in nearby Birmingham.

 - To celebrate my birthday, the Beta version of The Thrilling Detective Web Site goes live, 1997, at the urging of my good friend Peter from Liverpool.
 Only Rara-Avians know of its existence.

 - One of the greatest pulpsters of all time, Frederick Nebel, creator of tough dicks such as Kennedy of The Free Press, Donahue and Cardigan, among others, born on this day in 1903.